Find Affordable College Courses

 50 Yearly Graduations

-The 18th most popular school in the country for English language and literature majors who are seeking their master's degree is Texas State University.
+The 18th most popular school in the country for english language & literature majors who are seeking their master's degree is Texas State University.
 Roughly 37,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,606 per year, while in-state graduate students, on average, pay $7,147 per year.
-For the 2020-2021 academic year, 50 master's degrees were handed out to English language and literature majors at Texas State.
-Around 30% of these students were from an underrepresented racial-ethnic group, and 62% were women.
+During the most recent year for which we have data, 50 people received their master's degree in english language & literature from Texas State.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+Those who complete their master's degree in english language & literature at Texas State University make a median salary of 43,520.

 #19